 Ten Fundraising Ideas

-1. H2O For Life Walk for Water: Number one fundraising idea!
+1. Walk for Water: Number one fundraising idea!
 A Walk for Water teaches students how children around the world must walk daily for drinking water, raises awareness in our local communities about water issues, and helps raise funds for WASH projects around the world!
 Learn more about organizing your own Walk for Water here.

 3. Bucket Drive: Collect change (for example, Penny Monday, Nickel Tuesday, Dime Wednesday etc.).